xiaozhibin/Assignment2/readme.md

 + screenshot: Some screenshots of our visualization.

 ###3.
 Design of the Network Visualization
-+ When focus on a node ,its name will be showed.
++ When focusing on a node ,its name will be showed.
-+ `When darg one node, then its relevant nodes and links will be emphasized by changing colors`.
++ `When darging one node, then its relevant nodes and links will be emphasized by changing colors`.
 + `When the mouse move over an area, the related area will be enlarged(just like watch throgh the fisheye)`.
 + Different colors of the nodes show the different kinds of the Mouse brain cortex cells.

 ###4.
 Analysis of the Network Visualization
-+ The different colors of the nodes show the different kinds of cells the Mouse brain cortex cells.
++ The different colors of the nodes show the different kinds of the Mouse brain cortex cells.
-+ After selecting one node, we can easier to find the relevant nodes with the help of the emphasized nodes and links by changing colors.
++ After selecting one node, we can easily find the relevant nodes with the help of the emphasized nodes and links by changing colors.
-+ Besides, the fisheye function help us easy to observe micro and macro features in the network.
++ Besides, the fisheye function helps us to observe micro and macro features in the network easily.

 ###5.
 Data
 + Data type: JSON.